Bierkopf: Scoring

-A game is called a bollen and consists of 21 game points.
+A game is called a Bollen and consists of 21 game points.
 At the start of the game, the teams each mark 21 lines (i.e. | | | | | | | | etc.) on a spare beermat (Deckel) representing the game points to be won.
 The team that wins more than half the card points in each deal (i.e. more than 60) wins that particular hand and erases or cross out one of its lines.
 If the losers fail to reach 30 points, they are schneider and the winners may erase 2 lines.
 If the winners take all the tricks - known as schwarz - they may erase 3 lines.
 Usually, however, the stakes have been doubled by a so-called schuss or spritze and the winners may then erase 2, 4 or 6 lines respectively.
 If stakes have been quadrupled the game points that may be erased increase accordingly.

-As soon as a team has erased all 21 lines from its beermat, it has won the bollen.
+As soon as a team has erased all 21 lines from its beermat, it has won the Bollen.
 This means that the other team must pay for a Maß (2 pints) of beer.
-To record this a mark is made on the losers' beermat.
+To record this a blob is made on the losers' beermat.